MarcelGarus/glados/glados/README.md

 }
 ```

-This fixes the tests, but still doesn't work for lists containing only negative values.
+That change fixes the tests but still doesn't work for lists containing only negative values.
 So, let's add a final test:

 ```dart